 - Making your final PaaS choice

-Choosing the best PaaS tool for your business
+Choosing the Best PaaS Provider for Your Business

-To make it easier for developers to find the right PaaS service, we’ve created this guide comparing the top platform-as-as-service tools of 2021.
+To make it easier for developers to find the right PaaS Provider, we’ve created this guide comparing the top platform-as-as-service tools of 2021.

 Google App Engine

 Key takeaway: Google App Engine is a solid choice for app developers who use major programming languages and don’t want to handle their own maintenance.

 Google App Engine offers a fully managed platform that’s perfect for building both web and mobile applications.
 It supports the most popular coding languages, including Python, Java, C#, and PHP.
 Within App Engine, you get solid logging and monitoring tools to help you diagnose the health of your app, allowing you to identify and fix bugs quickly.
 The service runs on a pay-as-you-go model, so you only pay for the resources you use.
 Additionally, App Engine only consumes resources when your code is running.

 - Supports major programming languages

 Key takeaway: Plesk is best for web developers and designers who use custom code on their sites and need a platform that offers both development and hosting capabilities.

 Along with application development, Plesk also provides a platform to create and host custom websites.
 The ready-to-code environment supports PHP, Java, Ruby, and most other major programming languages.
 Plesk is also available in 32 different languages.
 The self-repair tools allow you to handle technical issues without contacting support, and the Plesk mobile app lets you manage sites and servers on the go.
 Pricing is done on a monthly basis, and there are several different tiers available to fit your needs.